lor1v/haiku-gen/README.md

 # haiku-gen
-Python project using tkinter (still without "rave" functionality)
+Python project using tkinter (now with "rave" functionality)